 You can join us live or watch or listen to the recordings later.

-Q&As are on Thursdays from 2 to 3:30 pm Central Daylight Time (Chicago / Dallas, USA).
+Q&As are on Tuesdays from 2 to 3:30 pm Central Daylight Time (Chicago / Dallas, USA).

 These are the dates for the webinars:

 - August 6

 - August 13